 Welcome to Buyeo, the center of Baekje culture!
 It’s where you can find the impressive tradition and beautiful culture!

-Buyeo District is a district of South Chungcheong Province , South Korea .
+Buyeo District is a district of South Chungcheong Province, South Korea.

-The population of the district is currently in rapid decline: it fell from 95,213 inhabitants in 2000 to 71,809 in 2014.
+The district’s population is declining rapidly, from 95,213 inhabitants in 2000 to 71,809 in 2014.
 There were 195,843 inhabitants in 1964.
-It includes an eup (the capital) and 15 communes ( myeon ) .
+It includes an up (the capital) and 15 communes ( myeon ).

 The climate of Buyeo is of the humid continental type ( Dwa according to the Köppen classification ).
-Rainfall is concentrated in summer while winters are dry.
+Rainfall is concentrated in summer, while winters are dry.
 The average temperature rises from −1.9 °C in January to 25.5 °C in August.
-Buyeo is part of the Central Korea Deciduous Forests ecoregion .
+Buyeo is part of the Central Korea Deciduous Forests ecoregion.

 Symbol of Buyeo